hvihvi/glnt/README.md

 - TODO make the code filename match test filename

+- TODO add #refacto #iso #trivial for typical cases of diffs allowed without tests
+- TODO add tags in actual files to prevent this check, so that you don't need to mention it in every commit

-## Should not contain TODO in commit patch
+## Should not contain keywords in commit patch

 Default config :